Did a Fire Sink the Titanic? These 7 Other Factors Could Have Also Played a Role

-The iceberg gets too much credit for the sinking of the famous ship, according to some theories
+The iceberg gets too much credit for the sinking of the famous ship, according to some theories+ READ ARTICLE

 More than a century after the RMS Titanic sank on its maiden voyage, a journalist has a new theory about how the famous accident happened.